 In the Kikuyu language, the term “Mungiki” means “multitude,” or “united people.”
 Are the Mungiki merely patsies being portrayed as boogeymen for a deep-state agenda?
 On a larger picture it reminds us of cointelpro Symbionese Liberation Army (SLA).

-Kenya is seriously corrupt country ruled by kleptocrats.
+Kenya is a seriously corrupt country ruled by kleptocrats.
 The Mingiki are primarily comprised of impoverished Nairobi slum dwellers.

 It is said that the sect follows old native Kenyan values.
 They reject Christianity and worship spirits of the land.
 The group is also said to have morphed into a protection and support network, or classic Mafia, that controls many of the slums.